nuclearpaws/git-cheat-sheet/GIT-CHEAT-SHEET.md

 ```
 git stash
 ```
-> **Notice:** this will push all your changes to the stash and reset your current work environment back to whatever the branch head is poining at.
+> **Notice:** this will push all your tracked file changes to the stash and reset your current work environment back to whatever the branch head is poining at.

 > Alternatively you can use:
 ```